 - For a list of my favorite museums, click here.

 - There are no live Broadway performances taking place.

 - I did not explore the Times Square area on this trip, so I cannot speak to this area.

 - Of all the changes I noticed, empty stores was the most pervasive.
 There’s certainly plenty of shopping available, but even areas like SoHo and Madison Avenue have many empty spaces.
 Of course I’m a big advocate of shopping all those small locally owned boutiques!
 They need your patronage now more than ever!

 - Check the opening hours.
 I noticed many of the smaller boutiques had shorter hours, or may only be open certain days of the week.

 Let me begin by saying that I have always been careful in NYC.
 Situational awareness is key, and I never carry big purses and I never wear valuable jewelry.

-I’m not going to say I felt unsafe, but I will say that I was very very very careful and observant of my surroundings.
+I’m not going to say I felt unsafe, but in April 2021, I will say that I was very very very careful and observant of my surroundings.

-In the evenings, there are significantly fewer people out on the streets.
+In the evenings, there are fewer people out on the streets.
 Weekends there are more people out and about at night, but nothing compared to the hustle and bustle that I am used to.
 But the city is gaining momentum for sure!